What do I need to know about liver cancer?

 How is liver cancer treated?

 - Medicines may be used to reduce the size of the tumor.
 Medicine may also be used to reduce blood flow to the tumor or kill cancer cells.
+Your healthcare provider may also recommend you receive the HBV vaccine to prevent hepatitis B.

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may also be used to shrink the tumor and decrease pain.